Qvin0000/ExileApi/README.md

 # For developers:

-Build requirements
+Build requirements:

-Visual Studio 2019 (with 2017 could be a problems, at least need packages downgrade).
+* Visual Studio 2019 (with 2017 could be a problems, at least need packages downgrade).

-.NET 4.8 Developer Pack should be installed https://dotnet.microsoft.com/download/thank-you/net48-developer-pack (don't click on languages/packages at the bottom of page, this is language packages, not the main .NET 4.8 DevPack!).
+* .NET 4.8 Developer Pack should be installed https://dotnet.microsoft.com/download/thank-you/net48-developer-pack (don't click on languages/packages at the bottom of page, this is language packages, not the main .NET 4.8 DevPack!).

 Compilation:
 * Create a new folder (HUD for example)